rajuaiml777/ShopAssistAI/README.md

 ```
 python app.py
 ```
+## Contributing

+Contributions are welcome!
+Fork the repository, make your changes, and submit a pull request.
+Thank you for contributing!

 ## Acknowledgments

 We would like to thank the following individuals and organizations for their contributions to ShopAssistAI: